anon-githubber/interpretable_graph_classifications/README.md

 {0.01, 0.001, 0.0001, 0.00001} and {50, 100, 150, 200}, respectively, via the ADAM optimizer.
 The
 dropout rate is set as 0.5.
 More details are given in Table 1.

-[COMMENT: Add a table here with Model-specific run parameters and general parameters from excel sheet (as Table-1)]

-We follow the same GCNN architectures (e.g., number of different layers and their sizes) as in the original papers, since they consistently perform well in our experiments.
+We follow the same GCNN architectures (e.g., number of different layers and their sizes) as in the original papers, except for certain cases.
 In particular, we use the GCNN+GAP (as well as GCNN_D) architecture as in [4]: three graph convolutional layers of size 128, 256, and 512, respectively, followed by a GAP layer, and a softmax classifier.

 Following [5], our DGCNN architecture has four graph convolution layers with 32, 32, 32, 1 output
 channels, respectively.
 We set the k of SortPooling such that 60% graphs have nodes more than k.
 The